-At South Pacific Private we have been treating trauma as the underlying issue in addictions and mental illness since 1993.
-Our treatment program is tailored to meet the individual needs of clients and are designed, structured and supervised by a multi-disciplinary team of psychiatrists, psychologists, GPs, registered nurses, psychotherapists and counsellors.
+At South Pacific Private treatment is tailored to meet the individual needs of clients and are designed, structured and supervised by a multi-disciplinary team of psychiatrists, psychologists, GPs, registered nurses, psychotherapists and counsellors.
 We offer a range of programs and pathways for the treatment of Anxiety disorders, Mood disorders, Post Traumatic Stress Disorder (PTSD), Alcohol Addiction, Substance Abuse, and Behavioural Addictions.

 Key Concepts of the SPP Approach explained: